Applying to Bath as a care leaver

 Other University funding

 You may be entitled to support via the Undergraduate Bursary scheme or one of the University's Scholarships.
-There are eligibility criteria you need to meet, please check our bursaries and fees waivers pages for more information.
+There are eligibility criteria you need to meet, please check our bursaries and scholarships pages for more information.
 If you encounter financial difficulties whilst at University you can also apply to the University of Bath Hardship Fund.

 Further information for care leavers